Illinois Family Law and Real Estate Attorneys

 Maintenance is meant to sustain one of the parties until he or she can become self-sufficient.
 Where one of the parties is unable to become self-sufficient or come close to maintaining the standard of living enjoyed during the marriage, permanent maintenance, possibly subject to review, may be awarded.
 We make certain that negotiations are carefully considered and fairly discussed.

-Parents of minor children can petition the court for sole or joint custody of the children.
-The particular type of custody awarded will determine how the parents will shoulder the responsibility of caring for the children and making important decisions on their behalf.
+Parents of minor children can petition the court for sole or joint Parenting/Child Custody of the children.
+The particular type of Parenting/Child Custody awarded will determine how the parents will shoulder the responsibility of caring for the children and making important decisions on their behalf.

 Illinois law gives a parent the right to receive support for minor children.
 Illinois law sets a guideline amount, but it may be increased or decreased depending on a party’s particular circumstances.

-Parents who do not have custody of minor children are entitled to visitation rights.
-A visitation schedule is usually agreed upon and must be followed by both parents.
-We work to find a visitation schedule amiable to both parties.
+Parents who do not have custody of minor children are entitled to Parenting Time/Visitation rights.
+A Parenting Time/Visitation schedule is usually agreed upon and must be followed by both parents.
+We work to find a Parenting Time/Visitation schedule amiable to both parties.

-Paternity cases are those which establish the identity rights and responsibilities of a child’s father.
-DNA testing can provide conclusive results where the father does not voluntarily acknowledge paternity.
+Parentage/Paternity cases are those which establish the identity rights and responsibilities of a child’s father.
+DNA testing can provide conclusive results where the father does not voluntarily acknowledge Parentage/Paternity.

 Mediation offers the option of settling your case with the assistance of a mediator, a neutral person who will help parties resolve conflicts without involving the court system.